 The content marketers should draw up a content calendar which will be a schedule of the creation of articles, blogs and social media posts by the company.
 It should preferably define the topics, who will be responsible for writing it and where it will be posted.
-In the absence of a calendar, creation of content becomes unsystematic and a regular.
+In the absence of a calendar, creation of content becomes unsystematic and a irregular.

 Many content marketers create content sporadically, making their efforts ineffective.
 If you are serious about content marketing, then you have to be consistent in content creation.
 Irregular content creation shows a lack of focus, and you will run the risk of your readers getting tired of waiting and moving away.
 In this way, your organization will slowly lose the audience that it has built over time.
 Never assume that they are going to stick with you forever.